he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Dragon, Primal.md

 ###  Primal Dragon Religion

-While religious primal dragons sometimes worship [[Apsu]] or [[Dahak]] (which dragon god they favor depends on their stance on good or evil), most prefer to worship elemental divinities.
+While religious primal dragons sometimes worship [[DATABASE/deity/Apsu|Apsu]] or [[DATABASE/deity/Dahak|Dahak]] (which dragon god they favor depends on their stance on good or evil), most prefer to worship elemental divinities.